KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession2/ws1-css-basics/1create-css.md

 Or you can navigate to "CodingAndCocktails\CSS" folder, right click on the _index.html_ file and choose **Open with**.
 Select Google Chrome from the list.
 	{% endhint %}

-The page doesn't look good yet but we've got our initial setup for our project done, now let's get to the fun part - styling!
+The page doesn't look good yet but we've got our initial setup for our project done.
+Now let's get to the fun part - styling!